barumau/pandunia/fra/201_xula.md

 1. da no safi kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da no ha vaf i mau. / da ha no vaf i no mau.
+4. da no have vaf e mau. / da have no vaf e no mau.
 5. shefe yam cha ama no kafe.
-6. mama ha no vaf ama du mau.
+6. mama have no vaf ama du mau.

 --------------------------------------------------------------------------------